Waste Electrical and Electronic Equipment recycling (WEEE)

 It is important to stress that if effective measures are taken to control exposure to mercury and lead then normally the control of exposure to other hazardous substances should also be adequate.

 The exact treatment of WEEE can vary enormously according to the category of WEEE and technology that is used.
-Some treatment facilities utilise large-scale shredding technologies, whilst other use a disassembly process, which can be either manual or automated.
+Some treatment facilities utilise large-scale shredding technologies, whilst other use a disassembly process, which can be manual, automated or a combination of both.

 For shredding operations, treatment facilities may not be required to remove these components and substances.
-This is dependant on the size and type of technology used, although some hazardous components and substances must be removed in advance to avoid risks to health and safety and damage to equipment.
+This is dependent on the size and type of technology used, although some hazardous components and substances must be removed in advance to avoid risks to health and safety and damage to equipment.

 The Waste Resources Action Programme (WRAP) have made available online good practice guidance on the collection and processing of WEEE (including sections on treatment of WEEE and health and safety policies and procedures) directed at different audiences including AATFs and waste management companies which inspectors may find useful.

 The following summary is based largely on the DEFRA document Guidance on Best Available Treatment Recovery and Recycling Techniques (BATRRT) and treatment of Waste Electrical and Electronic Equipment (WEEE).